Chriscodinglife/ML-Final-Project-Ethereum-Predicter/README.md

 ![app](images/app.gif)

-#### The app will require in total 19 inputs that can be found by retrieving the following through any source of Stock Exchange outlets
+#### The app will require in total 19 inputs that can be found by retrieving the following through any source of Stock Exchange outlets:

 Date (in Year-Month-Day Format)